Kevin Munson: Arizona Diamondbacks

 Munson pitched for Reno in 2014, compiling a 4–3 win–loss record with a 2.60 earned run average.
 After the season, the Diamondbacks added Munson to their 40-man roster to protect him from the next Rule 5 draft.
-He was designated for assignment on August 31, 2015.

-He elected free agency on October 13, 2015.
+Munson pitched in 36 games split between the rookie–level Arizona League Diamondbacks, Double–A Mobile BayBears, and Triple–A Reno.
+The majority of his work came in Reno, where he posted a 4.45 ERA with 30 strikeouts and 2 saves in 32 1/3 innings of work.
+On August 31, 2015, Munson was designated for assignment after Phil Gosselin was activated from the injured list.
+He elected free agency following the season on October 13.

 Seattle Mariners

-He signed a minor league deal with the Seattle Mariners on July 1, 2016.
-He elected free agency on November 7, 2016.
+On July 1, 2016, Munson signed a minor league contract with the Seattle Mariners.
+In 19 appearances for the Triple–A Tacoma Rainiers, he recorded a 4.44 ERA with 28 strikeouts across 26 1/3 innings of work.
+Munson elected free agency following the season on November 7.

 Lancaster Barnstormers

 On March 28, 2017, Munson signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He became a free agent after the 2017 season.
 Signed with the Tigres Del Licey, in the winter of 2017.
-Had a 3.12 ERA with 11K in 8.2 innings pitched.
+Had a 3.12 ERA with 11 strikeouts in 8 2/3 innings pitched.

 On February 19, 2018, Munson re-signed with the Lancaster Barnstormers.